MarsBased/react-mb/docs/REACT_STYLE_GUIDE.md

 ## 1. <a name='Generalguidelines'></a>General guidelines

-- Use typescript (always!)
+- Use typescript
-- Use always functional components
+- Write functional components
 - Use hooks for state management
+- Use a declarative API library (react-query, apollo-client)

+#### Naming conventions

 - useCamelCase for normal typescript files (.ts)
 - UsePascalCase for typescript with JSX (.tsx)
 - Consider one repo for both api and client